 Uninstall All Flatpak Applications

-sudo flatpak uninstall --all
+sudo flatpak remove --all -y

 Remove the Flathub Repository